Anita-ihuman/Movi.dev/clbxupagd000808l3ckmg82kz.md

 ### The Lessons

 * Learn to unlearn

-You do not grow by holding onto past experiences when there are a thousand opportunities to create new ones every passing day.
-Thriving in today’s accelerated world requires adopting a learner’s mindset.
+You do not grow by holding onto past experiences when there are a thousand opportunities to create new ones every passing day. <mark>Thriving in </mark> [<mark>today’s accelerated world</mark>](https://www.forbes.com/sites/margiewarrell/2020/06/12/learn-unlearn--relearn-what-got-you-here-wont-get-you-there/) <mark> requires adopting a learner’s mindset</mark>.
 So you must accept the natural discomfort that comes with letting go of the old and learning to master the new.

 To overcome imposter syndrome, it can be helpful to “unlearn” the negative thought patterns and beliefs that contribute to it.
 This means figuring out what those limiting beliefs are making you think and challenging them.
 Then, you need to replace them with more balanced and realistic thoughts.
 For example, instead of telling yourself that you are not good enough or that you don’t deserve your success, try reframing these thoughts in a more positive light.
 For example, you might tell yourself that you have worked hard to achieve your success and that you are capable of continuing to learn and grow in your field.

 * Practice self-appreciation

 One way to deal with imposter syndrome is to practice self-compassion.
 Self-compassion involves treating yourself with the same kindness and understanding that you would offer to a good friend.
 It means being gentle with yourself, acknowledging your struggles, and recognizing your growth so far.

 Be kind to yourself, and speak kindly to yourself.
 This will help to build self-esteem and combat negative self-talk.
 Challenge the negative thoughts and beliefs that keep threatening you.
 Instead of focusing on your shortcomings, focus on your strengths and accomplishments.

 * The growth curve

 When you are working towards a goal, you will progress through different stages of learning and development that come with mixed feelings — some days are pleasant while other days are rarely comfortable.
 I am dealing with this by taking small steps towards my goals.
 Because in the end, the important part is the journey it took to achieve those goals.

 Recognize that everyone’s journey is unique, and the journey might not always be rosy.
 This will help you to focus on the progress you have made and the skills you have acquired rather than compare yourself to others or feel inadequate.

 * Take a deep breath

 Every now and then, things don’t always go as planned.
 So don’t hate yourself for not feeling as vibrant and awesome as you normally would.
 It is important to remember that you and everyone else are continuously evolving.
 Just relax.

 * Communicate how you feel.

 I had always been an introvert and was always too scared to speak up in meetings or contribute more.
 I felt like I didn’t have enough knowledge about the topics we were discussing in meetings.
 I would constantly think about what my colleagues would say if I said something wrong or was not able to answer a question.